yfaway/openhab-rules/README.md

 * Send alert when the security system can't be armed programatically (e.g. a door is open).
 * Send alert when a zone is tripped and all the following conditions are met: 1. system is not armed, 2. an owner is not home, and 3. within a specific period.
 * Send alert when the owner is on vacation and a zone is tripped or the system arm mode changes (use the Ecobee vacation mode).
+* Send alert if a window is open (might indicate intrusion from the basement windows).

 ## Weather
 * Send alert early in the morning if it is going rain today.
-* Send alert if wind speed or wind gust across a threshold.
+* Send alert if wind speed or wind gust speed crosses a threshold.
 * Send alert if Environment Canada has a weather alert for the city.

 # Todos - Functionalities